-During all of the prior testing, I had been taking UX notes, including which skillets were the most uncomfortable to hold and which were just too dang heavy.
-I also ran an oil-pouring test, filling each skillet with a half-cup of oil, then pouring it back out into a narrow jar to see which channeled the fluid most effectively.
+During all of the prior testing, we had been taking UX notes, including which skillets were the most uncomfortable to hold and which were just too heavy.
+We also ran an oil-pouring test, filling each skillet with a half-cup of oil, then pouring it back out into a narrow jar to see which channeled the fluid most effectively.

-I learned that the best pour spouts are large and deep, and if you can't have that, you're better off having no pour spout at all: The skillets with shallow and small spouts tended to dribble the most.
-While good to know, I didn't consider small spouts a dealbreaker if the pan otherwise performed well and is well priced.
+We learned that the best pour spouts are large and deep, and if you can't have that, you're better off having no pour spout at all.
+The skillets with shallow and small spouts tended to dribble the most.
+While good to know, We don't consider small spouts a dealbreaker if the pan otherwise performed well and is well priced.

 How We Chose Our Winners

 Given how similarly all of the cast iron pans performed in these tests, the real decision came down to comfort, ergonomics, and price.
 For that reason, We're recommending two Lodge skillets since they're affordable, reliable, and backed up by an established company with a proven track record.
 However, that doesn't mean that we wouldn't recommend some of the newer, more expensive skillets we tested.

 Some of the pricier skillets in this group were a pleasure to use.
 Several feature a much smoother cooking surface, the result of a sanding or polishing step that removes the casting's naturally rough surface.
 This step adds labor and cost to the manufacturing process and contributes to a higher price.
 A smoother surface may not have much impact on performance, but it's without a doubt more pleasurable to run a metal spatula across it.